 The Central Board of Direct Taxes (CBDT) had constituted an Accounting Standard Committee (the Committee) in December 2010 with the objective to harmonise the accounting standards issued by the ICAI and with direct tax laws and suggest tax accounting standards which should be adopted under section 145 sub-section 2 of the Income Tax Act, 1961.

 On 26 October 2012, the Committee issued their final recommendations including drafts of 14 individual tax accounting standards for public comments.

 With the impending convergence with IFRS in India (Ind AS), this issue assumes greater importance.
 Accordingly, the Finance Bill, 2014 proposes that amendments to section 145 sub-section 2 of the Income Tax Act, 1961 which require the use of tax accounting standards to take effect from 1 April 2015 and in relation to the assessment year 2015-16 and subsequent years.

 The commitment to adoption of Ind AS and tax accounting standards are welcome steps.
-On the call, we will aim to discuss the key implementation challenges that are expected to emerge from implementation of Ind AS and tax accounting standards e.g., which class of companies are expected to be impacted, Ind AS to be updated for the various amendments under IFRS, impact of application of Ind AS on the computation of the Minimum Alternate Tax (MAT), need of carve-outs, if any, from IFRS, etc.
+We discussed the key implementation challenges that are expected to emerge from implementation of Ind AS and tax accounting standards e.g., which class of companies are expected to be impacted, Ind AS to be updated for the various amendments under IFRS, impact of application of Ind AS on the computation of the Minimum Alternate Tax (MAT), need of carve-outs, if any, from IFRS, etc.

 We look forward to your presence and active participation on this call.

-Please click here to access the previous call recording.
+Please click here to access the call recording.